AWS Executive Insights

 Meet the AWS Enterprise Strategists

 Prior to joining AWS in 2017, Jonathan was Chief Technology Officer and Senior Director in Capital One Banks UK division.
-Jonathan was part of the banks Global Technology Leadership team that was accountable for architecting, engineering and execution of the technical build out and system migrations of the banks AWS Cloud strategy in partnership with the US divisions until 2017, by which time the all development had moved Cloud First.
+Jonathan was part of the bank's Global Technology Leadership team that was accountable for architecting, engineering, and executing the technical build out and system migrations of the bank's AWS Cloud strategy.
+He partnered with the US divisions until 2017 by which all development moved to a cloud-first approach.

 Thomas Blood is an Enterprise Strategist at Amazon Web Services in EMEA.
 Prior to joining AWS, he held executive and technology roles in the public and private sector.
 He has a Masters in International Security and Information Management from Cal State Monterey Bay.
 Thomas is a US Army Veteran with tours in Europe and the Middle East.
 He speaks English, German, Spanish, and some French and Arabic.

-Joe joined AWS as Enterprise Strategist & Evangelist in 2016.
-Previously, Joe was a managing director in Accenture’s award winning IT organization where he was responsible for enterprise architecture, agile delivery and innovation.
+Joe joined AWS as Enterprise Strategist and Evangelist in 2016.
+Previously, Joe was a managing director in Accenture’s award winning IT organization where he was responsible for enterprise architecture, agile delivery, and innovation.
 He drove the foundational components of Accenture IT digital strategy which included defining and implementing Accenture’s cloud strategy, next generation analytics platform, and modern web and mobile architectures.

-Prior to joining AWS, Miriam was the Chief Information Officer, Corporate and Consumer Technologies and a leader in the Global Information Technology Division of The Coca-Cola Company.
-In this role with a 500+ team and $120M+ budget she provided global leadership on all technology matters in support of global marketing, consumer/commercial leadership, product R&D, human resources, legal, sustainability, public affairs, and strategic security.
+Prior to joining AWS, Miriam was the Chief Information Officer, Corporate and Consumer Technologies, and a leader in the Global Information Technology Division of The Coca-Cola Company.
+In this role, she provided global leadership on all technology matters in support of global marketing, consumer/commercial leadership, product R&D, human resources, legal, sustainability, public affairs, and strategic security.

-Clarke works with enterprise security, risk, and compliance focused executives on how AWS can strengthen their security posture and to help understand the security capabilities/possibilities of the cloud.
-Prior to AWS, Clarke was a CISO for the North American operations of a multinational insurance/reinsurance company where he took a strategic division all-in to AWS for security reasons, to include achieving SOC2/Type2 attestation.
+Clarke works with enterprise security, risk, and compliance focused executives on how they can strengthen their security posture and capabilities.
+Prior to AWS, Clarke was a CISO for the North American operations of a multinational insurance/reinsurance company, where he led an all-in migration to AWS in order to achieve security goals, including SOC2/Type2 attestation.